ProjectGleb/Duality/README.md

 ## Run 💥🏃‍♂️🔥
 To use the application:
-1. Run main.py to host a local server.
+1. Run ``` python manage.py runserver``` to host a local server using django.
-2. Open the html scrip to begin playing with the application in the browser.
+2. Open the browser and type in the port as url ```http://127.0.0.1:8000/```.

-P.S: Autonomus Logic is extremely novel and thereby experimental.
-It makes mistakes, so please use at your own peril.
+3. Enjoy :) Record tasks, execute them, and have a productive day!

+P.S: Dockerisation is under construction.
+If i manage to resolve docker conflicts you will be able to run the agent using it.